raspy135/Qun-synthesizer/README.md

 	* If you have advanced soldering skill or SMD rework station, you can get DC coupled LINE IN.
 Please read the following DC Coupling section.

-* MIDI is flooding when I connect MIDI out.
+* MIDI is flooding when I connect MIDI out to DAW.

 	* Probably MIDI forwarding is ON.